 Microhelia angelica (Smith, 1900)

-Microhelia angelica is a tiny (FW length 4 - 6 mm) dark dayflying moth with two pale patches on each wing that flies in eastern Oregon and Washington during the spring.
+Microhelia angelica is a tiny (FW length 4 - 6 mm), dark, day-flying moth that flies in eastern Oregon and Washington during the spring.
+It has two pale patches on each forewing.
 The forewing is blackish gray sprinkled with rose and light yellow scales, lightest in color at the base of the costa and in the terminal area.
 The edge of the costa is entirely pale near the apex.
 A band of pale yellowish white in the distal median area is usually separated into small anterior and large posterior patches by the posterior part of the large dark reniform spot which is otherwise fused to the surrounding dark ground.
 The fringe is dark gray at the apex and anal angle and two-toned with gray and rose basal and white distal components on the mid-wing.
 The hindwing is black with a white band across the inner third that is usually broken into two similar-sized spots.
-The hindwing fringe is dark gray basally and white apically at mid-wing, uniformly dark gray anteriorly and at the anal angle.
+The hindwing fringe is dark gray basally and white apically at mid-wing, and uniformly dark gray anteriorly and at the anal angle.
 The head and thorax are hoary gray with a mixture of black and long light yellow hair-like scales.
 The abdomen is black with a patch of light yellow scales distally.
 The eye is reduced in size.
 The male antenna is filiform.

 This is one of our smallest moths and can usually be identified by its size and spotted pattern.
 Heliothodes diminutivus, another day-flying vernal moth, is similar in color and pattern but slightly larger.
 Its forewing is usually more vivid red and it has a pale patch in the medial cell that is lacking in M. angelica.